cozy/cozy/README.md

 a low-cost piece of hardware like a Raspberry Pi or an online VPS into a powerful app platform.
 It comes with common applications like a contacts manager, calendar, webmail and filebox.
 An Android app is provided.
 You can sync your contacts, calendars and files with your mobile.
-Last but not least, the community has built a wide range of personal tools like a feed reader, a bank operation manager or an IRC client (60 000 apps were downloaded this year).
+Last but not least, the Cozy Community has built a wide range of personal tools like a feed reader, a bank operation manager or an IRC client (60 000 apps were downloaded this year).

 Cozy is based on Node.js and allows realtime interaction between apps.
 Any app can request access to other application data.
-That way they can communicate and share information.
+That way apps can communicate and share information.

 Website: http://cozy.io